-On March 27, 2020, we entered into a purchase agreement with Lincoln Park pursuant to which we have the right to sell to Lincoln Park shares of common stock having an aggregate value of up to \$25,000,000, subject to certain significant limitations of the amount and timing of any such sales due to terms and conditions set forth in the purchase agreement.
+On March 27, 2020, we entered into a purchase agreement with Lincoln Park giving us the right to sell to Lincoln Park shares of common stock having an aggregate value of up to \$25,000,000, subject to certain significant limitations of the amount and timing of any such sales due to terms and conditions set forth in the purchase agreement.

 Over the 36-month term of the Purchase Agreement, for up to an aggregate amount of \$25,000,000 of shares of common stock (subject to certain limitations and conditions), we have the right, but not the obligation, from time to time, in our sole discretion, to direct Lincoln Park to purchase up to 200,000 shares, or the Regular Purchase Share Limit, of the common stock (each such purchase, a Regular Purchase.
-The Regular Purchase Share Limit will increase to 250,000 shares if the closing price of the Common stock on the applicable purchase date is not below \$1.00 per share and will further increase to 300,000 shares if the closing price of the Common stock on the applicable purchase date is not below \$1.50 per share.
+The Regular Purchase Share Limit will increase to 250,000 shares if the closing price of the common stock on the applicable purchase date is not below \$1.00 per share.
 In any case, Lincoln Park's maximum obligation under any single Regular Purchase will not exceed \$1,000,000, unless we and Lincoln Park mutually agree to increase the maximum amount of such Regular Purchase.
 The purchase price for shares of common stock to be purchased by Lincoln Park under a Regular Purchase will be equal to the lower of (in each case, subject to the adjustments described in the Purchase Agreement): (i) the lowest sale price for the common stock on the applicable purchase date and (ii) the arithmetic average of the three lowest sales prices for the common stock during the 10 consecutive trading days prior to the purchase date.